myscale/MyScaleDB/README.md

 # MyScaleDB

+Enable every developer to build production-grade GenAI applications with powerful and familiar SQL.

+[] (social media+discord)

+## What is MyScaleDB?

-**MyScale** is a open-source cloud-native SQL vector database optimized for AI applications and solutions, built on the open-source **ClickHouse** database, allowing us to effectively manage massive volumes of data for the development of robust and scalable AI applications.
+**MyScaleDB** is an open-source cloud-native SQL vector database optimized for AI applications and solutions, built on the open-source **ClickHouse** database, allowing us to effectively manage massive volumes of data for the development of robust and scalable AI applications.
 Some of the most significant benefits of using MyScale include:

 * **Built for AI applications:** Manages and supports search and analytical processing of structured and vectorized data on a single platform.
 * **Built for performance and scalability:** Cutting-edge OLAP database architecture combined with advanced vector algorithms to perform operations on vectorized data at incredible speeds and scalability.